 What other apartment-related expenses you need to consider

 The bulk of your living expenses will come from your monthly rent check, but there are a handful of additional expenses to consider when creating a budget for your first apartment.
+It’s important to know what to ask when renting an apartment.

 - Agent or broker fees: Moving to the big city?
 If so, you may be surprised at how difficult it is to find an apartment.
 A real estate agent may help you get a leg-up on the competition – but they don’t come cheap.
 Clarify the broker’s fee and carefully consider costs before signing on with an agent.